Business plans and financial forecasts will provide clarity to the panel on the intention of your business.

-Applications for the fund are at the discretion of applicants.
-The panel will make the final decision when they assess applications against the fund criteria and intended outcomes.
+Applications for the fund are at the discretion of the applicant.
+The panel will make the final decision when they assess all applications against the fund criteria and intended outcomes.

 Applicants may consider applying for the fund if their business is based in a metropolitan area but can still clearly demonstrate, with supporting evidence, that the commercial contracts and economic operations of the business have been delivered in the regions over a prolonged and sustained period and will continue to do so over the duration of the fund.

-Yes, capital expenditure (the fund) is available for all eligible Pacific businesses to scale, transition and diversify to participate in sectors/markets that will contribute to the rebuild of the economy and leading to the creation of jobs for Pacific peoples.
+Yes, this fund is available for all eligible Pacific businesses to scale, transition and diversify to participate in sectors/markets that will contribute to the rebuild of the economy and leading to the creation of jobs for Pacific peoples.
 This will need to be clear in the application.